 Nelson Mandela has many accolades.
 He’s an iconic figure that triumphed over South Africa’s apartheid regime.
 He was a human rights lawyer, a prisoner of conscience, and an international peacemaker.
 And he was the first democratically elected president of a free South Africa (no biggie).
 So you see why the United Nations General Assembly would want to celebrate his life.
 Commemorated on July 18—Nelson Mandela’s birthday—the day celebrates the idea that each individual has the power to transform the world and the ability to make an impact.
 So, in honor of his 67 years of public service, the Nelson Mandela Foundation and the UN asks that you spend 67 minutes of your time helping others.

-Why We Love Nelson Mandela International Day
+Why Nelson Mandela International Day is Important

 A. The day recognizes Nelson Mandela’s values

 Nelson Mandela was a principled man, a political activist, and a symbol of justice and equality.
 He considered poverty one of the greatest evils in the world, and spoke out against it.
 That's already a big battle to fight, but it wasn't his only one.
 He was also against bigotry and institutional oppression and became a voice for reconciliation.
 Today is the day that reminds us of his many accomplishments, and the principles he held dear.

 B. The day inspires you to help others

 Above all, Mandela was a humanitarian who devoted his life to helping people.
 He spent 67 years helping people, so this day reminds us to stop and take just 67 minutes of our lives to help those who are less fortunate.